LGBTQIA+ travel in India

 LGBTQIA+ culture in India

-Because of societal attitudes toward same-sex relations, queer scenes in India are generally only found in big cities like Mumbai and Delhi, but they're still quite discreet in comparison to queer scenes in other big cities across the globe.
-That being said, Mumbai is making its mark in the LGBTQIA+ activism space, and the city is also home to a queer film festival known called KASHISH.
-Bengaluru (also known as Bangalore) also has a small, but active, queer scene, and many queer-friendly bars and clubs can be found in places like Kolkata, Chennai and Goa to name a few.
-Most big Indian cities also host annual Pride parades.
+Because of societal views toward same-sex relations, queer scenes in India are limited and generally only found in big cities like Mumbai and Delhi, but they’re still quite discreet.
+That being said, Mumbai is making its mark in the LGBTQIA+ activism space, and the city is home to a queer film festival called KASHISH.
+Some queer-friendly bars can also be found in places like Kolkata, Chennai and Goa, and most big cities across the country host annual Pride parades.

 Our India trips